mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

 </td></tr> </table>

 Notice that in the dbo.OrderLines table ProductId 2 exists in distribution 1 whereas in the dbo.Product table, ProductId 2 exists in distribution 2, it cannot return the result of the join at the distribution level.
-To return the results when data is not colocated, it will do one or multiple of 2 operations:
+To return the results when data is not collocated, it will do one or multiple of 2 operations:
 1. A **Broadcast Move** operation could take place to create a temporary table replicating all dbo.Product data to each of the 60 distributions.
 This effectively will temporarily multiply your dbo.Product storage footprint by 60x to meet the needs of this query.
 The larger the dataset being broadcasted the most expensive this operation is.
 1. Two **Shuffle Move** operations could take place to create temporary tables reorganizing all dbo.Product and dbo.OrderLines data to be HASH distributed on ProductId, thus allowing data to be joined locally at each of the 60 distributions.

 For this particular query the optimizer will select to **Broadcast Move** or **Shuffle Move** both datasets depending on table sizes.

 ## Hash Distribution
 The most efficient way to return the query results in this example would be to first alter the distribution of both dbo.OrderLines and dbo.Product tables to be **HASH** distributed on ProductId.
 Hash distributing a table passes the selected column (or multiple column) values through a hashing algorithm which assigns a deterministic distribution to each distinct value.
-Every row that has the same hash column value is guaranteed to be physically stored on the same distribution, even for the same value contatined if multiple tables.
+Every row that has the same hash column value is guaranteed to be physically stored on the same distribution, even for the same value contained in multiple tables.
 This would result in the following:

 <table>
 <tr><th style="border-width:0px"></th><th style="border-width:0px"></th></tr>